wwiecek/wwiecek.github.io/_posts/2023-01-10-give-well-cea.md

 In the case of Kenya DSW this means $S$ has a mean of 42% and a 95% interval from 21% to 67%, compared to the 68.6% in GW's cap.

-While other adjustments are made by the authors, if we used the previously mentioned formula, $PC$ = $S*(1-RR)*IV*EV$, we get average reduction using indirect evidence of
+While other adjustments are made by the authors, if we used the previously mentioned formula, $PC = S \cdot (1-RR) \cdot IV \cdot EV$, we get average reduction using indirect evidence of

 $$42\% * (1-0.78) * 0.9 * 0.52 = 4.3\%$$